Governing Body

 - Thankfulness

-The Governing body are all very proud of SMSG's strong Christian ethos and achievements.
-We are a very active and committed governing body and share our Headteachers vision to promote inspirational learning in a safe and friendly setting to all our pupils.
-We are all constantly reminded of all the amazing work, efforts and achievements of the staff, parents and of course our pupils.
+The Governing body are all very proud of SMSG's achievements and strong Christian ethos.
+We are a very active and committed governing body and share our Headteachers vision for all to belong to a safe and happy community, where diversity is celebrated.
+Feeling safe, happy and celebrated allows the best possible foundation for learning for all our children.
+As a governing body we are constantly reminded of the amazing efforts of everyone in our school community, whether that is the children, staff, or parents and families.

-Finally, as Chairman of the Governors I am very proud of what SMSG has achieved and continues too.
-I hope you will share in the School`s future development and success and thank you for visiting our web site.
+Finally, as Chair of Governors I am very proud of what SMSG has achieved and will give my best effort to ensuring we continue to develop.
+I hope you will share in the school’s future success!

-Should you wish to contact me to discuss any matter further, please do so by first contacting our Head teacher Mr Palmer or via email at dmullins@smsg.uk.com
+Should you wish to contact me to discuss any matter further, please do so by first contacting our Head teacher, Mr Palmer, or me via email at celsworth@smsg.uk.com

 St Mary and St Gile’s Local Governing Board is made up of governors with wide ranging skills and careers and a shared enthusiasm and drive to support the school in delivering the best education and experiences for all pupils.
 We are committed to supporting the school to become a primary school of excellence with the highest of ambition and standards which enables every child to maximise their potential.
 We are part of one of the largest volunteer forces in the country.
 We strive to promote school improvement and support the leaders and the staff of the school in their work.